-3D model render became an increasingly popular tool.
-One might even say it is now an indispensable part of marketing and commerce.
+3D model render became an indispensable part of marketing and commerce.
 Lately, 3D modeling has been used more and more often for presentations and selling products on the Internet.
 Just a few years ago, 3D model render could be afforded only by manufacturers of expensive products.
 The situation has evolved since then, and nowadays 3D visualisations are used by manufacturers and distributors, as well as online shops.
 Architectural visualization and product modeling are particularly in demand.

 Quite often, the customer wants to see preliminary results of work – to add some new information or just to make changes to the initial Technical Assignment.
 Besides, he wants to make sure that the object has been shown in the best view.
 It is especially relevant for creating 3D model renders for catalogues.

 Sometimes, the customer only needs to create the geometry of an object, which means a 3D model with material settings and lighting, for he wants to perform the rendering by himself.
 In other words, in such situations, the final result of the modeler must be passed to the customer as a file with the geometry of the 3D model.
 These may be files in .max, .3ds, .obj, etc.